bietiekay/Overpass-Proxy/README.md

 The proxy also publishes aggregated usage statistics at `GET /api/statistics`, covering amenity demand, client distribution, cache inventory, geohash hotspots since the start of the current day, and a stale refresh queue overview that summarises background tile updates.
 Cache coverage is available separately at `GET /api/statistics/cacheCoverage` to reduce payload sizes for dashboards that do not need tile-level inventory detail, and per-amenity geohash coverage is exposed via `GET /api/statistics/geohashCoverage` for clients that need precision views without loading cache inventory.
 These counters are persisted to Redis so they survive restarts.
 Upstream Overpass instances can be protected with the `UPSTREAM_DAILY_LIMIT` environment variable, which stops routing requests to a backend for 24 hours once its quota is exhausted.

+Cache invalidation is supported at `POST /api/cache/invalidate` when `CACHE_INVALIDATION_SECRET` is configured.
+The endpoint accepts the secret and bounding box in either query parameters or a JSON body.
+Bounding boxes can be supplied as a `bbox` string (`south,west,north,east`), an array, or discrete `south`, `west`, `north`, `east` fields.
+The response includes the resolved bbox, tile count, deleted key counts, and the list of affected amenities.

 #### What the statistics include and how to use them

 - **Global totals (persisted across restarts):** total requests, total requested tiles, unique client IPs, cache hits/misses/stales and hit rate, current cached tile count and number of cached amenities, and the top ten geohash hotspots with their request share.